miadugas/miadugas/README.md

 ### Made of Stardust, JavaScript & an xM1+ Mifare 1k implant
 Hi there!
-I <3 all things JavaScript from VanillaJS to Dart
+I <3 all things JavaScript from VanillaJS to React, Angular & Vue.
+Stepping up my mobile dev chops by learning Flutter & Dart at the moment.

 <!--
 **miadugas/miadugas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.